 - Determine the start and end dates of your campaign.
 If you have already started, plan to check in from time to time to keep track of your progress.

 - Use our Adopt-A-Spot Team Organizer to help keep your team organized.

 Take pictures of your team working in “your” spot.
 Everyone loves to see themselves and their friends in action.
 It’s a great way to build a sense of belonging and community.
 Create a unique hashtag or social media page for your photos.

 You never know what strange and unexpected items a litter pick-up will uncover.
 Keep a “treasures” list and read the list periodically.
 Being a litter-buster has a fun side!

-Each group that has a spot should track their progress with our Adopt-A-Spot Litter Tracker.
+Use our Adopt-A-Spot Litter Tracker to track your group’s progress.
 Collect sheets weekly to keep track of your impact.